dhanji/dhanji.github.io/src/main/resources/pages/skeu-ios.markdown

 or the twine-bound spine of the [Address Book](http://www.digitalforreallife.com/wp-content/uploads/2012/06/iOS-Address-Book.png).

 Most of the rants I've read go into tailspins about how awful this is, and how disappointing it is to receive something like this from
 Apple, who are known for taste and design.
-The specific criticism seems to fall into a couple of broad categories.
+The specific criticism seems to fall into a couple of broad categories:

   * It is inconsistent across apps
   * It serves no functional purpose